BAMresearch/aRTist-handbook/source/gui-scattering.rst

     |gui-parameterP-buildup1| BuildUp Estimator settings.

-* :class:`external file` is used for a user-supplied image, which is scaled and added.
+* :class:`external file` is used for a user-supplied scatter image, which is scaled and added.
 The corresponding primary radiation at the reference position has to be set in the box of **file primary intensity**.

-* :class:`McRay` is used to determine the amount of scattering with Monte Carlo simulation.
+* :class:`McRay` is used to determine the amount of scattering with a Monte Carlo simulation.
 It calculates fully automatic the Monte Carlo of scatter contribution.
+For information about the underlaying physics see at the |artist| website.

     .. note::

-        A larger number of photons results in a better estimate, but longer calculation times.
+        A larger number of photons results in a better scatter estimate, but longer calculation times.

 Reference Point
 ^^^^^^^^^^^^^^^